Segment Anything Example

-In this tutorial, we will demonstrate how to get Meta’s ‘Segment Anything’ model up and running in order to recognize items a person is wearing - think about the shopping feature on Instagram.
+In this tutorial, we will demonstrate how to get Meta’s ‘Segment Anything’ model up and running to recognize items a person is wearing - think about the shopping feature on Instagram.
 It identifies clothes and associates the link to these items.

-To see the final implementation you can view it here
+To see the final implementation, you can view it here

 Basic Setup